cormullion/Karnak.jl/docs/src/examples.md

 {1375, 1374} directed Int64 metagraph with Float64 weights defined by :weight (default weight 1.0)
 ```

-Notice that there are 1375 nodes, and one less edge.
-The Colors.jl package is the root of the tree, and doesn't connect to anything.
+Notice that there are 1375 nodes, but one less edge.
+The Colors.jl package is the root of the tree, and doesn't connect to anything else, in this analysis.)
+Of course, it depends on quite a few, but that's another graph story.)

 The result is a _directed metagraph_.
 In a metagraph, as implemented by MetaGraphs.jl, it's possible to add information to vertices using `set_prop()` and `get_prop()`.